-With something so natural as this, one would assume it would come naturally and happen easily.
-This is not always the case.
-But with preparation and the right support, you can make your breastfeeding goals a reality.
+With something as natural as breastfeeding, one would assume it would come easily.
+But this is not always the case.
+With preparation and the right support, you can make your breastfeeding goals a reality.

 If this is your first-time breastfeeding, you may have a lot of questions or anxieties about breastfeeding.

-I did my research before my baby was born to learn the different positions to hold my baby in.
-I read about how often my baby should be feeding.
-All the basics I made sure I understood to the best of my ability.
+Do research before your baby is born to learn the different positions to hold your baby in.
+Read about how often your baby should be feeding.
+Learn all the basics of breastfeeding to the best of your ability.

 Never, had an infant nursed from my breast.
 As natural as the process is I still felt a little awkward at first.
 This is a normal response.